pepijndevos/pepijndevos.github.com/_posts/2018-10-03-behavior-trees-are-concatenative-programs.markdown

 ![functional behavior tree](/images/bt/functionalbt.png)

-However, this seemed way to specific, and did not really solve the problem of passing parameters around between nodes.
+However, this seemed way too specific, and did not really solve the problem of passing parameters around between nodes.
 Once I had generalized the list of messages to a parameter stack, the realization struck me that I was doing concatenative programming!
 I repeat:

 ### Behavior Trees are Concatenative Programs